Jewell State Fishing Lake

 The bluegill numbers appear to be depressed right now with fish between 5 and 8 inches dominating the catch.
 There just don't appear to be as many now as we have seen out here the past couple of years.

-Redear sunfish are thriving very well right now with fish up to 11 inches collected this fall.
+Redear sunfish are thriving very well right now with fish up to 11 inches collected this past fall.
 There are two size groups with good numbers of 6-7 inch fish and fair numbers of 9 to 11 inch fish.

 | Largemouth Bass